-The operator of the road-rail vehicle combines or links the railway vehicle to the stranded train at the instruction of the driver or the standby duty technician.
-The final responsibility for checking that the train is properly combined or coupled to the railway vehicle lies with the driver of the railway undertaking.143 d) Testing e) Making working arrangements
+The operator of the road-rail vehicle combines or couples the road-rail vehicle to the stranded train as instructed by the train driver or rail duty service.
+The driver of the railway undertaking is ultimately responsible for checking that the train is properly combined or coupled to the road-rail vehicle.
+146 d) Testing e) Making working arrangements

-After the road-rail vehicle has been coupled to the stranded train, the driver and/or the stand-by department of the railway undertaking and the operator of the road-rail vehicle carry out the brake test under the responsibility of the driver.
+After the road-rail vehicle is coupled to the stranded train, the driver and/or the rail duty service of the railway undertaking and the operator of the road-rail vehicle shall perform the braking test under the responsibility of the driver.

-The operator instructs the driver on how to stop the combination with an emergency stop.
-A checklist is then completed and signed by the operator of the road-rail vehicle and the driver of the railway undertaking.
-From the moment the convoy starts running (see f.), the convoy runs under the railway undertaking's safety certificate, the driver of the convoy being responsible for the convoy.
+The operator instructs the driver on how to bring the combination to a standstill with an emergency stop.
+Next, a checklist is run through and signed by the operator of the road-rail vehicle and the driver of the railway undertaking.
+From the moment the combination starts to move (see f.), the combination moves under the safety certificate of the railway undertaking, with the driver of the combination being responsible for the combination.

-Salvaging and making open track
+f) Salvaging and making open track